 Jennifer joined Watsi on May 5th, 2016.
-Three years ago, Jennifer became the 3045th member to automatically support a new Watsi patient every month.
-Since then, 2,908 more people have become monthly donors!
-Jennifer's most recent donation supported Maxwell, a three-year-old from Kenya, to fund surgery for his hypospadias.
+Six years ago, Jennifer joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jennifer's most recent donation supported Jacinta, is a 45-year-old shop owner from Kenya, to fund debridement and skin grafting.